palakpatel01/Rock-Paper-Scissors/README.md

 ├── index.html        # HTML structure of the game
 ├── style.css         # CSS for styling the game
 ├── script.js         # JavaScript for game logic (if applicable)
-└── assets/           # Images, icons, and other assets
+└── images/           # Images used in the game
+└── Screenshots/      # Screenshots of game UI

 ```

 ## Technologies Used 💻